 The second meeting of the day was held at Circleville.
-The audience was arge and enthusiastic.
-Mr. Bryan referred in his Circleville and Lancaster speeches to the efforts of Attorney General Monnett.
+The audience was large and enthusiastic.

+Mr. Bryan referred in his Circleville and Lancaster speeches to the efforts of Atterney General Monnett.
 At Circleville he made that official the principal theme of his discourse, saying:

 There was a young Republican of ability and character nominated for attorney general of the State or Ohio.
-When he entered upon the duties of his office he took an oath to perform those duties to the best of his ability, and in fulles to the best of his ability, and in the course of his duty, he was called upon to commence sult under the laws of his State against a great private monopoly, the Standard Oil company, and as soon as he commenced sult the ompany began its persecution and its
+When he entered upon the duties of his office he took un oath to perform those duties to the best of his ability, and in the course of his duty, he was called upon to commence suit under the laws of his State against a great private monopoly, the Standard Oil company, and as soon as he commenced suit the company hereal the respection and its company began its persecution and its

-It first tried to frighten him out of ing his duty, then it tried to bribe m, and when it could neither frightparty and defeated him for doing his leave the Republican party, or will you say that you are so wedded to the Republican party that you would rather stay with the Republicans and defend the monopolles of this country than to leave the Republican party even for a brief time in order to obtain relief from ontinuing, Mr. Bryan said that this opposition to the enforcement of laws was not confined to the State of Ohio, but was found also in the Republican administration of the affairs of the na-tion.
+It first tried to frighten him out of doing his duty, then it tried to bribe him, and when it could neither frighten nor bribe, it went to the Republican party and defeated him for doing his leave the Republican party, or will you say that you are so wedded to the Republican party that you would rather stay with the Republicans and defend the monopolies of this country than to leave the Republican party even for a brief time in order to obtain relief from continuing, Mr. Bryan said that this opposition to the enforcement of laws was not confined to the State of Ohio, but was found also in the Republican administration of the affairs of the na-tion.
 He contrasted the conduct of the affairs of the nation with the conduct of the legal business of his own State of Nebraska, where, he said, the Democratic attorney-general was obeying the law and prosecuting the trusts.